KCuccatti/MusicMaster/README.md

 Genre: provides the top 10 artists of that genre.
 Location: enter a state and upcoming events with date, country, state, City, and the band name will displayed, in that order.

+The API's we used were:

+* Last.fm
+* Bandsintown
+* Ticketmaster

 TODO: On the genre top 10 artist page, make the artist images clickable, and on click, provide upcoming events of that artist.
       Improve the location functionality to accept cities.